The Siren and The Specter by Jonathan Janz

 “Evil can only triumph when good people allow it to.”

 There were a couple of plot points that didn’t really make sense to me though.
 I was bothered by the Sheriff’s actions with the Shelbys; while as a person she likely would have wanted to stand up like that she seems to be a Letter-of-the-Law kind of person and unlikely to succumb to this instinct.
 I also was bothered with everyone placing blame for the suicide of a woman he loved 22 years ago.
 Yes he was a dick but he didn’t do anything, and unless his recollection of what happened that night was marred by time (which I don’t think is the case as he appears to be reliable) it doesn’t line up with the idea of driving someone to suicide.
 I can understand personally feeling guilty but not necessarily everyone else holding him accountable.
 This is just my opinion though!

 Overall I really enjoyed this book: it was spooky, haunting, chilling, and honestly just horrifying.
 I liked the combination of the past and present, as well as the juxtaposition of supernatural horrors with horrible freaking people.
 This book won’t be for everyone but it is a great addition to the horror genre.
 I look forward to reading more from this author (and this new fiction imprint)!

 Many thanks to the publisher for providing me an electronic advanced reader copy of this book via NetGalley in exchange for my honest review.
 Quotes are taken from an uncorrected proof and are subject to change upon publication.
-The Siren and The Specter will be available on September 6, 2018.
-You can find information about my rating criteria here.

-cw: use of slurs (addressed), suicide, child neglect (present) and abuse (MC’s past) inferred child molestation, intense sexual imagery, sexual assault.
+Content Warnings: use of slurs (addressed), suicide, child neglect (present) and abuse (MC’s past) inferred child molestation, intense sexual imagery, sexual assault.
 Context for these warnings matters here, so view the spoiler below for more information.